-Rationale
+1. Rationale

-- Programme Advisory Committees are established to develop partnerships between the polytechnic and external stakeholders to ensure that all programmes maintain a consistently high standard and meet the needs of industry, employers, the community and other stakeholders. - 1.2.
+- 1.1.
+Programme Advisory Committees are established to develop partnerships between the polytechnic and external stakeholders to ensure that all programmes maintain a consistently high standard and meet the needs of industry, employers, the community and other stakeholders. - 1.2.
 All programmes of over 40 credits offered by Whitireia will have a Programme Advisory Committee or another method of consultation with stakeholders.
-A Programme Advisory Committee may be responsible for a cluster of programmes of the same discipline. - 1.3.
-Programmes delivered at Auckland Campus may have an advisory committee that is a subcommittee of the main Programme Advisory Committee. - 1.4.
-Under delegation from the Academic Committee, Programme Advisory Committees have responsibilities as listed in the Terms of Reference
+A Programme Advisory Committee may be responsible for a cluster of programmes of the same discipline. - Programmes delivered at Auckland Campus may have an advisory committee that is a subcommittee of the main Programme Advisory Committee. - 1.4.
+Under delegation from the Academic Committee, Programme Advisory Committees have responsibilities as listed in the Terms of Reference.

-Terms of Reference
+2. Terms of Reference

-- 2.1.
-Provide a forum for discussion on programme related matters such as curriculum, staffing and resourcing issues - 2.2.
-Make recommendations to the faculty to ensure that teaching programmes and methods are kept up-to-date and relevant for students, employers and other - 2.3.
-Participate in self-evaluation and external evaluation on and review processes - 2.4.
-Assist with student recruitment by promoting programmes and a industry and community - Advise on possibilities for staff research activities, student industry projects and supervised work placements as relevant - 2.6.
-Assist with establishing collaborative developm - 2.7.
-Communicate new trends and developments which may have implications for new and existing programmes roved by: Academic Committee consibility: Academic Quality Manager
+- Provide a forum for discussion on programme related matters such as curriculum, staffing and resourcing issues - 2.2.
+Make recommendations to the faculty to ensure that teaching programmes and delivery methods are kept up-to-date and relevant for students, employers and other stakeholders. - 2.3.
+Participate in self-evaluation and external evaluation and review processes - 2.4.
+Assist with student recruitment by promoting programmes and achievements to the industry and community - 2.5.
+Advise on possibilities for staff research activities, student industry-projects and supervised work placements as relevant - 2.6.
+Assist with establishing collaborative development - 2.7.
+Communicate new trends and developments which may have implications for new and existing programmes - 3.
+Membership - 3.1.
+The Engramme advisory Committee will have the following membership, as selected and appointed by the chairperson of the Faculty Board of Studies: - Representation from relevant industry and client groups and /or national bodies Representation many other education and training providers roved by: Academic Committee consibility: Academic Coality Manager